 - Workshops: These are mainly intended to teach job seekers how to prepare their resumes and apply for jobs.
 However, employers attend such events to scout for suitable candidates for their company.
 They are a good place to network with potential employers as well.

-- Company websites: Most companies list job vacancies in their website’s career section. you can search this section to find suitable career opportunities to apply for.
+- Company websites: Most companies list job vacancies in their website’s career section.
+For example, if you want to land a job at Wells Fargo, you can visit their company career page on their website.
+You can search this section to find suitable career opportunities to apply for.
 You will be required to create an account and upload your resume in most cases.

 - Forums: Forums such as Reddit and other finance-related online groups can help you to find the best-paying jobs in finance consumer services.
 Employers also use these mediums to post job vacancies.